yasu-oh/merge_tools/README.md

 HF `transformers` does not support arbitrary ID remapping at runtime; the fast-tokenizer assumes contiguous IDs.
 Weight-level realignment is therefore the simplest, 100 % compatible solution.

 ### What happens if the model samples a token that the tokenizer doesn’t know?
 With `--drop-extra` this cannot happen—the vocab sizes are identical.
 Without it, unknown IDs will be decoded as `<unk>`, leading to garbled output.
-See issues #n/a for a deeper discussion.

 ## 5 · License